Sacajawea Didn’t Die in 1812 — The Real Story They Don’t Teach

 Because Sacajawea was still alive.
 Living near St. Louis.
 Caring for her own son.

 Clark even documented another child born at Fort Manuel Lisa: Lizette Charbonneau, Otter Woman’s daughter.
 Lizette, too, was adopted by Clark and died young—her death is also recorded.
 These aren’t myths.
 These are receipts, documented in William Clark’s own records.
+To learn more about who was Lizette Charbonneau, read this here.

 The Return of Charbonneau—and the Final Escape